LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 ![Sitting on someone's laps.](/images/projects/affectionate/lap_sitting.png)

-While sat on the laps the player only can do rotations, no translations.
+While sat on the laps the player can only do rotations, no translations.
 Same for the player who shares their laps.

-The reason this feature exists is I saw some people ask for it, and it genuinely sounded nice.
+The reason this feature exists is that I had seen some people ask for it, and it genuinely sounded nice.
-In my culture it's a rather cute gesture that can be found either in couples or in close friend groups.
+In my culture it's a rather cute gesture which may be done by couples and close friend groups.

-It's also something you could encounter around the Christmas season with the "sit on Santa's Claus laps to tell him what you wish to be gifted" thing.
+It's also something you would see during the Christmas season with the tradition of sitting on Santa Claus' lap to tell him what you wished as gifts.

-Now that hopefully this feature is in our minds, and with proper cultural context, let's see what's all the fuss about.
+Now with this feature explained and proper cultural context in mind, let's see what's all the fuss about.

 ## CurseForge rejection